 - Some clients may push back when you ask them to confirm their birthdate.
 Instead of explaining that this is for "confidentiality reasons" it can be helpful to include the term "HIPAA" in your explanation.
 Since HIPAA is so popular in the media these days, most people are familiar with the term and associate it with privacy of health information.
 This also gives you a chance to build credibility and many clients appreciate the attention to privacy that HIPAA is associated with.
 Overall, you can stress that we are asking to verify their identity so that we can protect the clients' private health information. - Another tip related to confirming client identities is by specifically asking for only their birth month and birth year.
 This is all that is collected in SPARS, therefore, the only information that you need.
-It might make clients feel more comfortable sharing this information compared to sharing their entire birth month, birthdate, and birthyear. - Sometimes you just have to take one for the team!
+It might make clients feel more comfortable sharing this information compared to sharing their entire birth month, birthdate, and birthyear. - If clients still seem wary, you can also refer to the clinician (e.g., Pete Cantu is typically a clinician that many clients recognize).
+This is a strategy that you must be careful about using.
+If the clinician can be easily identified as working at the specific provider or in this particular field, do not use the clinician's name.
+E.g., Ursula Hollins can be easily identified as working for Colorado Treatment Services by Googling her name. - You can also offer to reach out to the client's provider or clinician to see if they can refresh their memory.
+In these cases, reach out to Allyssa to have her send a message to the clinician.
+Do not contact clinicians on your own. - Sometimes you just have to take one for the team!
 If a client chooses to share feedback about the grant, the services they received, or your approach to calling them, it can be beneficial to simply thank them for their feedback instead of trying to explain/defend further.
 This is when those trauma informed interview skills come into play. - If a client feels uncomfortable or weary with the check in call only being a call to update personal information, you can offer to schedule their follow-up survey at that time.
 This may feel more comfortable to the client and legitimize the check-in call.
 This might also be a good technique to use if you get the impression this person might not answer a future call from you.
-The follow-up should be scheduled 5-8 months from the intake date, and if it is scheduled in advance, it should be logged into the Google Calendar. - Sometimes saying "(Your name) at The Evaluation Center at The University of Colorado Denver" can be a lot of information at one time.
+The follow-up should be scheduled 5-8 months from the intake date, and if it is scheduled in advance, it should be scheduled via Calendly when possible.
+If that is not possible, log it in the Google Calendar.

+- You can also offer to send the client facing website to the client during a Check In call as well. - Sometimes saying "(Your name) at The Evaluation Center at The University of Colorado Denver" can be a lot of information at one time.
 Saying "(Your name) at the Evaluation Center at CU Denver" is an option to shorten your introduction, sound more personable, and many people in Colorado are familiar with referring to the school as CU Denver.